 Types of annuity

-The two most popular types of annuity available in the UK are lifetime annuities and fixed term annuities.
+The two most popular types of annuity in the UK are lifetime annuities and fixed term annuities.

 Lifetime annuity